rails/rails/guides/source/routing.md

 * `photo_path(:id)` returns `/photos/:id` (for instance, `photo_path(10)` returns `/photos/10`)

 Each of these helpers has a corresponding `_url` helper (such as `photos_url`) which returns the same path prefixed with the current host, port and path prefix.

-NOTE: Because the router uses the HTTP verb and URL to match inbound requests, four URLs map to seven different actions.

 ### Defining Multiple Resources at the Same Time